gak/pycallgraph/README.rst

     pip install pycallgraph

-You can either use the `command-line interface <https://pycallgraph.readthedocs.org/en/develop/guide/command_line_usage.html>`_ for a quick visualisation of your Python script, or the `pycallgraph module <https://pycallgraph.readthedocs.org/en/develop/api/pycallgraph.html>`_ for more fine-grained settings.
+You can either use the `command-line interface <https://pycallgraph.readthedocs.org/en/develop/guide/command_line_usage.html>`_ for a quick visualization of your Python script, or the `pycallgraph module <https://pycallgraph.readthedocs.org/en/develop/api/pycallgraph.html>`_ for more fine-grained settings.

 The following examples specify graphviz as the outputter, so it's required to be installed.
 They will generate a file called **pycallgraph.png**.